 Despite the fact that it takes more training, skill, and knowledge to be a truck driver, there are many reasons why a truck driver may be involved in an accident.
 Some of the most common reasons include:

-- Driver Fatigue – As noted above, there are federal laws that dictate how long a driver may drive.
+There are federal laws that dictate how long a driver may drive due to studies they’ve done on the effects of driver fatigue.
 However, that does not mean that the drivers always follow these rules.
 Often drivers will forgo the amount of rest that they need in order to make an extra delivery or stop.

 Determining who is responsible for a truck accident is not always as easy as it sounds.
 Often times determining who was at fault can be an issue and one that can be very complex.
 However, when there is an accident involving a commercial vehicle there are often other parties who may be responsible including: